ThisisJoellovely/100PythonCourse/README.md

 14. CSS (External, Internal, Inline) Links and CSS Selector
 15. Selenium module with a variety of projects
 16. Backend Website managment with FLASK Framework
 17. Python Decorators and wrapper functions
+18. Jinja Sytax and url get request with FLASK framework